In this section

 will also have EB?

-if only one parent does.
+answer this question.
 Genetic counselling and prenatal testing may be

 available, and are worth considering if you are planning on having more